 and data analytics to inform organizational change and make meaningful change.

-From an early age Deborah Vick knew it was her desire to be an advocate and spokesperson for people facing injustices.
+From an early age, Deborah Vick knew it was her desire to be an advocate and spokesperson for people facing injustices.
 It is this desire that has inspired her to become the Servant Leader she is today!
-Her journey may be much “bumpier” than expected but her true passion to help create more “equitable” and empowered communities has never waivered.
+Her journey may be much “bumpier” than expected but her true passion to help create more “equitable” and empowered communities has never wavered.

-She is a collaborative author in the book Absolute Will and a contributing author on The Mighty platform, guest blog writer and contributing author/moderator with Health Union, Inc.’s Myasthenia Gravis’s site.
-Mrs. Vick is the founder of a non-profit foundation with a mission to create empowering communities for people with disABILITIES and their caregivers while creating the bridge between the business and disability communities.
-Recently, she was invited to serve on the board of the Peaces of Me foundation, helping to give voice to the experiences people with disabilities face in the workforce, academia and in entrepeneurialship.
+She is a collaborative author in the book Absolute Will and a contributing author on The Mighty platform, guest blog writer, and contributing author/moderator with Health Union, Inc.’s Myasthenia Gravis’s site.
+Mrs. Vick is the founder of a non-profit foundation with a mission to create empowering communities for people with disabilities and their caregivers while creating the bridge between the business and disability communities.
+Recently, she was invited to serve on the board of the Peaces of Me Foundation, helping to give voice to the experiences people with disabilities face in the workforce, academia, and entrepreneurship.

-Mrs. Vick serves is an active community volunteer with activities ranging from Scouting BSA to volunteer advocacy with the Christopher & Dana Reeves Foundation, AllStripes, the Myasthenia Gravis Foundation and as Ms. Wheelchair CA USA, 2022.
+Mrs. Vick serves as an active community volunteer with activities ranging from Scouting BSA to volunteer advocacy with the Christopher & Dana Reeves Foundation, AllStripes, the Myasthenia Gravis Foundation, and as Ms. Wheelchair CA USA, 2022.
 Alongside serving as an advisory member of the Magical Bridge Foundation, an organization creating inclusive playgrounds for people of ALL abilities.